 Training: The club conducts Amateur Radio license training courses for anyone seeking a new license.
 See Calendar page for training dates or contact us for dates and times.

 Monthly meetings are held on the 3rd Wednesday of each month at 7:00 PM at the Southlake DPS East facility on 600 State Street.
 Park along the south side of the new facility and enter up the stairs on the east end to the community room.
-Anyone and everyone is welcome.
+Anyone and everyone are welcome.

-The members of the club participate in public service activities, such as bicycle races, car rallys, foot races, triathlons, and other events that need radio communications.
+The members of the club participate in public service activities, such as bicycle races, car rallies, foot races, triathlons, and other events that need radio communications.
 We have participated in the ARRL Field Day for several years, setting up in the Gazebo at Southlake Town Square or the Southlake EOC.
 Members are active in RACES, ARES, SkyWarn, APRS, balloon chasing, contesting, DX, Mesh, as well as other activities.

 If you or your organization would like radio communications for your event, contact us and we will be glad to discuss the opportunity with you.

 All analog repeaters have the encode and decode PL of 110.9 (tone in 110.9, tone out 110.9).

 The primary repeater is at 442.175 + (tone in 110.9, tone out 110.9).